 - The type and duration of treatment that suits the individual patient will be elucidated.
 Based on the evidence, the treatment offer will eventually be adapted to individual patient needs.

-- To investigate the treatment effect in the longer term, there will be long-term follow-up of patients.
+- To investigate the treatment effect in the longer term, there are 6 months follow-up in all randomised trials.

-- There will be an opportunity for in-depth studies that connects to each randomised trial.
+- There will be an opportunity for in-depth studies that connect to each randomised trial.
 These studies can focus on particular aspects relating to either the group of patients or the treatment.

 In order to exchange knowledge and ideas, and to develop joint research projects such as multicenter studies, CTP is establishing national and international networks.